 A2 Hosting has 2 plans that use LiteSpeed: Turbo Boost and Turbo Max.

 InterServer has very average feedback in Facebook Groups.
-Decent speeds, support, etc. But chances are if you’re looking for LiteSpeed WordPress hosting, you want the fastest server possible for an affordable price, in which case I would lean towards NameHero or JohnnyVPS.
-InterServer does offer a free migration and has superb TrustPilot reviews, plus they’re cheap.
+Decent speeds, support, etc. But chances are if you’re looking for LiteSpeed WordPress hosting, you want the fastest server possible for an affordable price, in which case I would lean towards one of the other options.
+InterServer does offer a free migration and has awesome TrustPilot reviews, plus they’re cheap.

 They are one of the cheapest LiteSpeed WordPress hosts on this list.
-So why does GreenGeeks only have a 3.8 star TrustPilot review?
+So why does GreenGeeks only have a 4.2 star TrustPilot review?
 If you read them, most complaints are about their auto-renew terms which supposedly makes it very hard (or impossible) to turn off unless you go through a difficult chain of up to 10-15 email confirmations.
-Don’t be fooled by “unlimited websites” on the $4.95/month Pro plan.
-You will likely not even have enough resources for 2-3.
-GreenGeeks is cheap and uses LiteSpeed, but they don’t have great support or billing practices.
+Don’t be fooled by “unlimited websites” on the $5.95/month Pro plan.
+You will likely not even have enough resources for 2-3 websites.
+While GreenGeeks is cheap and uses LiteSpeed, they fail to deliver in multiple areas.

-For years, their employees would post as customers tricking people into buying their hosting.
+For years, their employees would pose as customers and trick people into buying their hosting.
 They also got banned from Facebook groups because they voted for themselves in Facebook polls on the best hosting.
-While they use LiteSpeed servers and are very cheap, they’re not very fast and support is one of the worst on the list.
-For these reasons, I don’t recommend Hostinger.
+While they use LiteSpeed servers, there is little value in terms of speed, support, and uptimes.
+You will also find scam reports in Reddit forums and elsewhere.

 What’s your experience using these LiteSpeed hosts?
 Any good ones I forgot to include?
 I’m hoping more hosting companies will integrate LiteSpeed and replace Apache, but time will tell.